Texas Layoffs — November 2003

 Largest Layoffs

-The biggest impact was at Southwest Airlines at its Grand Prairie facility, reporting 467 affected workers.
+The most significant filing came from Southwest Airlines at its Grand Prairie facility, reporting 467 affected workers.
 Management & Training Corporation (MTC) followed with 394 workers.

 Trend & Outlook